helbnt/jekyll-now/now.md

 **Reading**<br>
+Recursion, by Blake Crouch
+The Collapsing Empire, by John Scalzi

+**Just Finished**<br>
 The Bone Season, by Samantha Shannon

-**Just Finished**<br>
 Daisy Jones and The Six by Taylor Jenkins Reid

 **Watching**<br>